Explore the two faces of the vibrant Alexandria Waterfront.

 Panoramic City View:

 Make sure to walk to the top level of the Citadel of Qaitbay.
-Because from here, you can see the entire curve of the waterfront stretching out toward the horizon, with the ships in the distance.
+This way, you can see the entire curve of the waterfront stretching out toward the horizon, as well as the ships in the distance.

 Old World Cafes: The facade of the “Cecil Hotel” or the “Trianon Cafe” offers a taste of old-world glamour.
 These historic buildings are easy to spot as you walk and also look great in photos.